chloeam/blank-slate/_posts/2015-09-10-first-year-spring-overview.md

   <figcaption>Stamp, 1.5" x 2"</figcaption>
 </figure>

-<a class="button" href="/portfolio/chicago/">View the portfolio piece</a>
+<a class="button" href="/portfolio/chicago">View the portfolio piece</a>

 This was such a great class; I developed as a designer and became more adept at using Illustrator.
 I look forward to the fall when I'll take Computer Imaging II!

 ## Figure Drawing I

-Figure Drawing, like [Introductory Drawing](/blog/first-year-fall-overview/#introductory-drawing), was a hard class for me because I both hate and am bad at drawing.
+Figure Drawing, like [Introductory Drawing]({% post_url 2015-08-28-first-year-fall-overview %}#introductory-drawing), was a hard class for me because I both hate and am bad at drawing.

 The first phase in our figure drawing education was gesture drawings of skeletons.
 The model would stand and pose for two minutes and we would just draw her bones.